adriankarp/library-management/README.md

 - Designing and implementing a REST API
 - Implementing a server with Express.js and MongoDB
-- Client - Frontend data transfer and communication
+- Client <-> Frontend data transfer and communication
 - Implementing Server Side Rendering in a full-stack project

 ## Feedback

-If you have any feedback, please reach out at karp.adrian@protonmail.com
+If you have any feedback, please reach out @ karp.adrian@protonmail.com